SSK-2001/SportsAnalysis/README.md

-# SportsAnalysis
+# Sports Analysis
- This activity basically conducts and Exploratory Data Analysis on the given datasets.
-Some of the important insights have been gathered from the EDA.
-A dashboard kind of thing is getting generated in the form of a HTML file.
+> Conducted Exploratory Data Analysis on the given datasets to figure out which is the most successful IPL team.
+>
+> Live demo
 # Technologies Used
 -  Jupyter notebook
 -  Pandas